KEYNOTE INTERVIEW: How can we reconstruct sites targeted by urbicide?

 Share

-Architect and professor at the American University of Beirut, Salma Samar Damluji works in the Middle East to rebuild areas hit by urbicide, the violent and systematic destruction of cities.
-Her vision of reconstruction is inspired by history and driven by the need for sustainability.
-How can we draw on local know-how to create projects that are firmly rooted in our times?
-How can we rebuild without repeating past mistakes?
+Salma Samar Damluji, architect and trustee of the Earth Architecture Lab in London, has worked on sites in Yemen inflicted by urbicide, the violent and systematic destruction of cities.
+Her vision for reconstruction is inspired by the culture of earth architecture driven by sustainability.
+How can we draw on local know-how to recover the destroyed landmarks and fabric of cities?
+How can we create projects that respond to environmental threats and challenges, and are firmly rooted in our times?
 She provides the answers in this keynote interview.

-Architect and professor at the American University of Beirut, Salma Samar Damluji has been involved in the reconstruction of war zones in the Middle East for over thirty years.
-She is co-founder of the Daw’an Mud Brick Architecture Foundation and a jury member of the Global Award for Sustainable Architecture™.
+Salma Samar Damluji, an architect and trustee of the Earth Architecture Lab in London, has been working for over thirty years in the Middle East and war inflicted cities in Yemen.
+She is co-founder of the Dawan Mud Brick Architecture Foundation and a member of the jury of the Global Award for Sustainable Architecture™.

 Getting your Trinity Audio player ready...